tony-kuo/eagle/README.md

 -w INT  Maximum number of bases between any two variants in the set of hypotheses.
 This sets a window size that allows for larger values of -n without chaining an excessive number of variants.
 Default is 0 bp (off).

 --maxh INT  The maximum number of hypotheses to be tested.
 Instead of looking at all 2^n combinations for a set of variants, if after the current *k* for *n choose k* combinations is considered and the number of tested hypthotheses exceeds the maximum, then do not consider more combinations.
-The solo variants and the "all variants" hypothesis are always tested first and do not count towards the maximum.
+The solo variants and the "all variants" hypothesis are always tested first and do not count towards the maximum, thus any value greater than 0 ensures all doubles are tested.
 Default is 1024 (2^10).

 --mvh  Instead of the marginal probabilities over the hypotheses set, output only the maximum variant hypothesis (highest probability of phased variants) in the set of hypotheses.
 Note that *maxh* will limit the possible combinations tested.